Lez-3f/UCB-CS61c-Proj2-Classify/README.md

 # UCB-CS61c-Proj2-classify

-A MLP Classifier of MNIST written by Risc-V assembly.
+A MLP Classifier of MNIST written in Risc-V assembly.